Chowdhury Abdullah Al-Mamun: U.S. sanctions

-On 10 December 2021, the U.S. Department of the Treasury added Al-Mamun to its Specially Designated Nationals (SDN) list over the Killing of Ekramul Haque under the Global Magnistsky Act.
+On 10 December 2021, the U.S. Department of the Treasury added Al-Mamun to its Specially Designated Nationals (SDN) list over the Killing of Ekramul Haque under the Global Magnitsky Act.
 Individuals on the list have their assets blocked and U.S. persons are generally prohibited from dealing with them.

+Verdict

+Mamun was found guilty in crimes against humanity by the International Crimes Tribunal.
+Since he had turned into a state witness, he avoided the death penalty and was sentenced to five years in prison.
+He also apologized to the court and the country.

 Personal life

-Al-Mamun is married to Tayyaba Musarrat Jaha in his personal life.
-The couple has two sons and a daughter.
+Al-Mamun is married to Tayyaba Musarrat Jaha.